5 Day Kakadu, Katherine and Litchfield 4WD Tour

 There should be time for a walk around the station, a swim in the pool or you can visit the station animals.

 Overnight accommodation- Mt Bundy Station, Stockmans rooms with shared bathrooms (double or twin share).
-Family option also available.
+Family and en-suite options are also available.

 Day 5 (B,L)